 Labor will introduce Startup Year to potentially create 2,000 new firms and provide a platform for future job growth and economic opportunity.

-Under this program, Labor will offer income contingent loans to 2,000 final year students and/or recent graduates to support their participation in accelerator programs.
+Under this program, Labor will offer income contingent loans to 2,000 final year students and recent graduates to support their participation in accelerator programs.

 This new approach will grow Australia’s pool of young entrepreneurs, help drive innovation and grow much-needed links between universities and the startup community, encouraging universities to draw in private sector mentors and investors.